Mets smash 7 homers, shake off 4 errors in wild 15-11 win

 All-Star outfielder Jesse Winker gave Cincinnati an 8-7 lead with a two-run double in the seventh before handing closer Edwin Díaz his third straight blown save and fourth this season with a tying double in the ninth.

-Anthony Banda (1-0) was the winner in his Mets debut.
+Anthony Banda (1-0) was the winner in his Mets debut after getting called up from the minors earlier in the day.
+Trevor May got two outs for his third save, and second in two days.

+Conforto, who had three hits, three RBIs and three runs scored, appears to be breaking out of a lengthy slump after missing more than a month earlier this season with a hamstring injury.
+He hit a go-ahead, two-run homer in the ninth inning of Sunday’s win at Pittsburgh before following it up with his big game Monday night, which included teaming with Pillar on back-to-back homers in the 11th.

 Alonso, who won his second consecutive Home Run Derby on July 12 at Coors Field in Denver, gave the Mets a quick 2-0 lead with his first homer of the second half just two batters into the game.

 Guillorme’s error on a possible double-play ball opened the door for the Reds to grab a 4-3 lead in the bottom of the first.
-Naquin drove in two runs with a soft double down the left field line — the second straight day the Mets have given up multiple runs on a soft first inning hit.
+Naquin drove in two runs with a soft double down the left field line — the second straight day the Mets have given up multiple runs on a soft first-inning hit.

 Three Pirates scored on Sunday when New York pitcher Taijuan Walker knocked a barely fair ball into foul territory and nobody went to retrieve it.
 Rojas’ vehement argument earned an ejection and, from Major League Baseball on Monday, a two-game suspension and a fine.